-The current planning requirements for land in the Structure Plan area are mostly contained in Design and Development Overlay Schedule 8 (DDO8) - South Melbourne Central at Clause 43.02 of the Port Phillip Planning Scheme.
+The current planning requirements for land in the Structure Plan Area are mostly contained in Design and Development Overlay Schedule 8 (DDO8) - South Melbourne Central at Clause 43.02 of the Port Phillip Planning Scheme.
+Design and Development Schedule 16 (DDO16) applies to the Spotlight Centre/South Melbourne Central Shopping Centre and seeks similar design outcomes to those contained in DDO8.